TareqMonwer/Pandas/README.md

-# Data Management / Manipulation with Pandas
+# Data Analysis with Python

 ## Datasets